 The purpose of this policy is to increase student retention and reduce time toward degree completion.
 SFCC recognizes that students may gain college-level knowledge through life and work experience outside of traditional academic settings.
 SFCC also recognizes that there are skills that are acquired through job-related or life experience that are applicable to prior learning assessment.
 Students who have obtained an industry standard, state or nationally recognized credential, official military transcript or have completed other measures of competence are qualified to apply for credit for prior learning.

-Student Portfolio is a formal communication, presented by the student to the college, as a petition requesting credit or recognition for self-directed learning that has taken place outside of the classroom.
-A typical portfolio contains documents to provide sufficient evidence that a subject matter expert can use as a basis for an evaluation to measure if certain learning objectives have been met.
+- Student Prior Learning Portfolio is a formal communication presented by the student to the College as a petition requesting credit or recognition for self-directed learning that has taken place outside of the classroom.
+A typical portfolio contains documents to provide sufficient evidence that a subject matter expert can use as a basis for an evaluation to measure if certain learning objectives have been met (Policy 3-18 Credit for Prior Learning).

 SFCC recognizes that students may have had employment training, taken applicable non-college credit courses or have relevant military experience which may be eligible for college credit.
 Credit for prior learning and prior learning assessment provide opportunities for students to document their college-level knowledge and to earn academic credit.
 SFCC also recognizes the importance of being nationally compliant with CAEL standards for assessing prior learning, awarding college credit and for ensuring the quality of the credit being awarded.
 This includes awarding academic credit toward a Certification or an associate degree program to students who have: